Helping Families Access Healthy Food

 Healthy Adams Coalition's Healthy Options & Fruit and Veggie Bucks

-The Healthy Options project addressed hunger for 145 families (516 individuals) and 75 seniors in partnership with seasonal farmers markets.
-The goal of this innovative community-based program is to address the needs of local families who are experiencing food insecurity but are not eligible for food assistance programs.
-Healthy Options provides "farmers market vouchers" to families and offers a series of educational workshops, farm tours and classes that instill nutrition and healthy lifestyle lessons.
-The goal of the Fruit and Veggie Bucks program is to enable SNAP-eligible Adams County residents to purchase additional fresh fruits and vegetables at their local Kennie’s Markets from October through May.
-Last year 223 families (approximately 600 individuals) benefited from this program.
+The Healthy Options project addressed hunger for 155 families (614 individuals) and 75 seniors in partnership with seasonal farmers markets and a local grocery store.
+The goal of this innovative community-based program is to address the needs of local families who are experiencing food insecurity but may not be eligible for food assistance programs.
+Healthy Options provides vouchers to families and offers a series of educational workshops, farm tours and classes that instill nutrition and healthy lifestyle lessons.
+Similarly, the goal of the Fruit and Veggie Bucks program is to enable SNAP-eligible Adams County residents to purchase additional fresh fruits and vegetables at their local Kennie’s Markets from October through May.
+Last year 372 families (951 individuals) benefited from this program.

 Shelf-stable meals help to meet immediate needs of food-insecure patients until case management completes community-based referrals.
-More than 800 shelf-stable meal kits were distributed to patients of the Specialized Treatment and Recovery Team (START) and Assertive Community Treatment (ACT) programs in York and upon discharge from eight hospitals across our entire service area.
+Nearly 1,000 shelf-stable meal kits were distributed to patients upon discharge from eight hospitals and in physician offices across our entire service area.